putdownpanda/CodingChallenges/README.md

 ## Overview

 This repository contains a series of programming challenges implemented in C#.
-Each entry reflects a unique coding problem—likely inspired by or from **Codewars**—that highlights algorithmic thinking and clean implementation style.:contentReference[oaicite:1]{index=1}
+Each entry reflects a unique coding problem—likely inspired by or from **Codewars**—that highlights algorithmic thinking and clean implementation style.

 ---